nik-kor/climbing-book/README.md

 Features:

-* New training adding with very simple controls
+* New climging adding to training
- - [DONE - 70%]create form
- - [DONE - 100%]implement POST /api/trainings
+ - integrate with backend

 * Render already added trainings to calendar
  - FE
  - GET /api/trainings